-- (1) Contractors that sponsor single employer or multiple employer defined benefit pension plans will be reimbursed for the annual required minimum contributions under the Employee Retirement Income Security Act (ERISA), as amended by the Pension Protection Act (PPA) of 2006 and any subsequent amendments.
+- (1) Contractors that sponsor single employer or multiple employer defined benefit pension plans will be reimbursed for the annual required minimum contributions under the Employee Retirement Income Security Act (ERISA), as amended by the Pension Protection Act (PPA) of 2006.
 Reimbursement above the annual minimum required contribution will require prior approval of the Contracting Officer.
-Minimum required contribution amounts will take into consideration all pre-funding balances and funding standard carrvover balances.
-Early in the fiscal year but no later than the end of November, the Contractor requesting above the minimum may submit/update a business case for funding above the minimum if preliminary approval is needed prior to the Pension Management Plan process.
-The business case shall include a projection of the annual minimum required contribution and the proposed contribution above the minimum.
-The submission of the business case will provide the opportunity for the Department to provide preliminary approval, within 30 days after Contractor submission, pending receipt of final estimates, generally after January 1st of the calendar year.
-Final approval of funding will be communicated by the Contracting Officer when discount rates are finalized and it is known whether there are any budget issues with the proposed contribution amount. - (2) Contractors that sponsor multi-employer DB pension plans will be reimbursed for pension contributions in the amounts necessary to ensure that the plans are funded to meet the annual minimum requirement under ERISA, as amended by the PPA.
+Reimbursement amounts will take into consideration all pre-funding balances and funding standard carryover balances. - (2) Contractors that sponsor multi-employer DB pension plans will be reimbursed for pension contributions in the amounts necessary to ensure that the plans are funded to meet the annual minimum requirement under ERISA, as amended by the PPA.
 However, reimbursement for pension contributions above the annual minimum contribution required under ERISA, as amended by the PPA, will require prior approval of the Contracting Officer and will be considered on a case by case basis.
 Reimbursement amounts will take into consideration all pre-funding balances and funding standard carryover balances.
-Early in the fiscal year but no later than the end of November, the Contractor requesting above the minimum may submit/update a business case for funding above the minimum if preliminary approval is needed prior to the Pension Management Plan process.
-The business case shall include a projection of the annual minimum required contribution and the proposed contribution above the minimum.
-The submission of the business case will provide the opportunity for the Department to provide preliminary approval, within 30 days after Contractor submission, pending receipt of final estimates, generally after January 1st of the calendar year.
-Final approval of funding will be communicated by the Contracting Officer when discount rates are finalized and it is known whether there are any budget issues with the proposed contribution amount.